pingcap/docs/partitioned-table.md

 You can also use scripts to update statistics of all partitioned tables.
 For details, see [Update statistics of partitioned tables in dynamic pruning mode](#update-statistics-of-partitioned-tables-in-dynamic-pruning-mode).

-After table-level statistics are ready, you can enable the global dynamic pruning mode, which is effective to all SQL statements and auto analyze operations.
+After table-level statistics are ready, you can enable the global dynamic pruning mode, which is effective to all SQL statements and `auto-analyze` operations.

 {{< copyable "sql" >}}